-3. Specific rules on where to put information: Some journals have very strict ideas about which details should be included in the manuscript and where.
-Even if these rules might seem a bit excessive, don’t expect the journal to change their rules just for you.
+Some journals have very strict ideas about which details should be included in the manuscript and where.
+Even if these rules might seem a bit excessive, don’t expect the journal to change its rules just for you.
 For example, carefully check the guidelines to see whether the results or study design should or should not be included in the article title.
 Likewise, the introduction section can end with a brief summary of the results of your study or just with a summary of the research question and methodology – make sure you follow whatever the journal wants you to do.

-Another important part of a submission are declarations/statements regarding funding, potential conflicts of interest, ethical compliance, and data availability.
+Another important part of the submission is including declarations/statements regarding funding, potential conflicts of interest, ethical compliance, and data availability.
 Check whether these have to go on the title page (especially if the manuscript has to be blinded) or if they have to be listed at the end of the main text.

-4. Tables and figures: Many journals prefer a manuscript text file with all figures and tables included at first submission, to facilitate the review process, even if they have to be resubmitted in a specific format and as separate files after acceptance.
-However, what most journals insist on even at first submission is figure quality (i.e., high resolution, clarity, and readability) and consistent (sometimes specific) labelling.
+Many journals prefer a manuscript text file with all figures and tables included at first submission, to facilitate the review process, even if they have to be resubmitted in a specific format and as separate files after acceptance.
+However, most journals insist on high-quality figures and tables (i.e., high resolution, clarity, and readability) and consistent (sometimes specific) labeling.
 Go through all the details on the submission guideline site and don’t skip over rules that seem too excessive to you (e.g., regarding font, font sizes, color schemes, or file formats) to save time.
 If the journal editor thinks your manuscript is too far away from the journal format or that you (the author) don’t seem to be willing to comply with the journal rules, that saved time can easily result in a rejection.

 Other details you should not miss when going through the journal instructions are whether the target journal uses American or British spelling and punctuation, whether abbreviations need to be spelled out at first use or presented as a list before the main text, and what reference style the journal wants you to use.

-6. Cover letter: Not all journals require a cover letter, but the ones that do usually have very clear ideas about what kind of statements (e.g., that the manuscript has not been published before) and what information (e.g., reviewer suggestions) it needs to contain.
-Remember that the cover letter is your chance to convince the editor that your manuscript is worthy of being published before they even dig deeper into the details of your work and make sure to not only follow all guidelines but also to write in a tone that follows academic writing style.
+Not all journals require a journal cover letter, but the ones that do usually have very clear ideas about what kind of statements (e.g., that the manuscript has not been published before) and what information (e.g., reviewer suggestions) it needs to contain.
+Remember that the cover letter is your chance to convince the editor that your manuscript is worthy of being published before they even dig deeper into the details of your work.
+Make sure to not only follow all format guidelines but also to write in a tone that follows academic writing style.

 There are some common ambiguities or even inconsistencies in journal guidelines that can lead to confusion among authors who are trying to do everything right but end up not knowing which rules to follow.
 The reason for such inconsistencies is usually that the journal has added on more details to their original guidelines over time or combined guidelines for several sub-journals and never reviewed their instructions in a holistic way.
 If you come across such inconsistencies, don’t despair – just make a reasonable choice and either let the editor know (in the cover letter) that you were unsure or follow the general formatting rules for journal abstracts and wait for further instructions at a later stage of the review process.
 Or, if you come across some of the following inconsistencies, we have some advice for you.

-Reference style: Journals often explain their reference style in words but then provide an example of how to cite an article that is either ambiguous (e.g., regarding journal name abbreviations or the use of punctuation) or in direct contrast to the just stated rules.
-If that is the case, then look up the current issue of the journal and use the reference lists you find in published articles as reference.
+Journals often explain their reference style in words but then provide an example of how to cite an article that is either ambiguous (e.g., regarding journal name abbreviations or the use of punctuation) or in direct contrast to the stated rules.
+If that is the case, then look up the current issue of the journal and use the reference lists you find in published articles as a guide.

-No clear formatting guidelines: If the target journal does not tell you what fonts or line-spacing to use, then opt for the simplest and most basic format that follows general standards.
+If the target journal does not tell you what fonts or line spacing to use, then opt for the simplest and most basic format that follows general standards.
 Times New Roman size 12, double spacing, no text justification, 1-inch margins, continuous page numbers, and half-inch paragraph indentations are a good basis to start from.
-If you then make sure that your structure (e.g., header names and capitalization) and style (e.g., in-text citations) is consistent in itself, any necessary changes can easily be applied later in the review process.
+If you then make sure that your structure (as well as paper heading rules and title capitalization rules) and style (e.g., in-text citations) are consistent, any necessary changes can easily be applied later in the review process.

 Ensuring correct English in your journal manuscript is just as important as ensuring accurate reporting of actions, information, and data.
-Get professional paper editing for any research paper or article before submitting it to your target journal.
+Get English editing services, including professional paper editing, for any research paper or article before submitting it to your target journal.
 And get a FREE grammar check on your drafted work at any time using the Wordvice AI Proofreader.